 The number of success plans is a great output and it’s important, but it’s not a quantifiable KR, so not eligible as a key performance indicator.
 Like the KR around implementing a new CRM system, it is an activity KR.

 Carrying Forward KPIs

-OKRs are designed to be reviewed and changed quarterly.
-But, if you include KRs as KPIs it’s important to not change your KPIs every quarter!
+Objectives and key results are designed to be reviewed and changed quarterly.
+But, if you include Key performance indicators within your key results, it’s important to not change them every quarter!

 If you opt to change an entire OKR stack next quarter, think about how you might roll your KPIs into a new or adapted OKR stack.
 Here’s an example:

-- KR4: Create annual contract and early signing incentives to be rolled out at the end of Q4.
+- KEY RESULT: Create annual contract and early signing incentives to be rolled out at the end of Q4.

 OnStrategy Application for OKRs and KPIs

-The OnStrategy Team built our application to holistically and easily manage organizational, team and individual performance.
+The OnStrategy Team built our application to manage organizational, team, and individual performance.
 With our tool you can easily: